sonic-net/SONiC/doc/lag/Teamd_warm-restart_with_LACP_in_fast_mode_HLD.md

 * a3. wait for the teamd processes to ok in the new teamd container.
 Run teamdctl to get the new teamd status.
 * b1. use SIGUSR1 to stop the old teamd processes. teamd and teamd_bak containers can share files so that the record files of LACPDU can be passed from the old container to the new one. (teamd flow: When SIGUSR1 is received, the old design is reused, the LACPDU record file is generated, and exit)
 * b2. wait for SIGUSR1 processing, which must less than 3 seconds.
 Otherwise, LAG considers down.
-* b3. use SIGUSR2 to apply data with the new teamd processes. (teamd flow: When SIGUSR2 is received, We will compare the data with the kernel and set the new data to the kernel and ASIC, start sending LACPDU, and update the kernel parameters in real-time when the LACP status changes)
+* b3. use SIGRTMIN to apply data with the new teamd processes. (teamd flow: When SIGRTMIN is received, We will compare the data with the kernel and set the new data to the kernel and ASIC, start sending LACPDU, and update the kernel parameters in real-time when the LACP status changes)
 * c1. delete teamd_bak container
 ![The flow of teamd smooth upgrade](/doc/lag/images/teamd_smooth_upgrade_flow.svg)

-The process of sonic_installer rollback_docker is the same as that for warm-restart above.
+The process of warm_restart rollback_docker is the same as that for warm-restart above.
 ### SAI API

 NA